icall-3/news-website/docs/SRS.md

 ### 1.4 Scope

-- Centralize all kind of news in different languages into one accessible and organized place.
+- Centralize new information from various and reliable sources and make it available for people in an organized and distinguished way